codatio/codat-docs/docs/lending/guides/loan-writeback/configure.md

 ### Bank account

-The loan writeback process involves two bank accounts:
+The loan writeback process uses two bank accounts:
 - A borrower's business bank account where the money lent is deposited.
 - A lender's bank account, which is a virtual account in the accounting software that serves as a container for lender transactions.
 This account is created when [setting up the bank feed source account](#bank-feed-source-account).